spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 There are 3 types of well-known service discovery mechanism that Matrix makes use of:

-- (important) **Federation Server discovery** (`/.well-known/matrix/server`) -- assists other servers in the Matrix network with finding your server. **This is necessary for federation to work.** Without a proper configuration, your server will effectively not be part of the Matrix network.
+- (important) **Federation Server discovery** (`/.well-known/matrix/server`) -- assists other servers in the Matrix network with finding your server.
+With the default playbook configuration specified on the sample `vars.yml` ([`examples/vars.yml`](../examples/vars.yml)), this is necessary for federation to work.
+Without a proper configuration, your server will effectively not be part of the Matrix network.

 - (less important) **Client Server discovery** (`/.well-known/matrix/client`) -- assists programs that you use to connect to your server (e.g. Element Web), so that they can make it more convenient for you by automatically configuring the "Homeserver URL" and "Identity Server URL" addresses.